xapian/xapian/xapian-core/docs/overview.rst

 performs its memory allocation: Xapian objects can all be created and deleted as any other C++ objects.
 The convention is that whoever creates an object is ultimately responsible for deleting it.
-This becomes relevant when passing a pointer to data to Xapian: Xapian will not assume that such pointers remain valid across separate API calls, and it will be the callers responsibility to delete the object pointed to, as and when required.
+This becomes relevant when passing a pointer to data to Xapian: it will be the caller's responsibility to delete the object once it is finished with.
+Where an object is set by one API call and used by another, Xapian will assume that such pointers remain valid.

 The Xapian::Enquire class
 -------------------------